 - Students who failed to meet the conditions of a previously approved appeal's probationary plan.

 Any student who is ineligible for financial aid has the opportunity to appeal their status with the FRCC Financial Aid Office.
-The financial aid office notifies students if they are not meeting any of the above standards and need to appeal via their CCCS student email account.
-If you know you will not be meeting one of the above standards during the semester, please contact the Financial Aid Office to learn about your appeal options.
+Financial aid staff notifies students via their CCCS student email account if they are not meeting any of the above standards and need to appeal.
+If you know you will not meet one of the above standards during the semester, please contact the Financial Aid Office to learn about your appeal options.
 Students can view the complete Colorado Community College Financial Aid Satisfactory Academic Progress Policy for additional information.
 The appeal form may be accessed under financial aid forms.

 To complete a financial aid appeal, you will need to submit your request via the Financial Aid Satisfactory Academic Progress (SAP) Appeal form.
 Students should gather all supporting documentation before completing an appeal.
 Only complete appeals with supporting documentation attached will be reviewed.